jshizuki/java-codecademy-practice/Exercise 6 - Generics & Collections/README.md

 2. Navigate to the `src` folder and find the main class to run.
 3. Use the `Run` to execute the code.

+### Watch the Demo

+For a detailed walkthrough of this exercise, watch the demo video by clicking the image below:

 [![Watch the video](https://img.youtube.com/vi/kOuFbhp_K7M/0.jpg)](https://youtu.be/kOuFbhp_K7M)